dblodgett-usgs/hygeo/README.md

 Any catchment node of degree 2 is a typical catchment that has a coincident set of (one or more) waterbodies in the waterbody graph.

-Using this graph scheme, headwater catchments contribute either to the upstream end of a river (flow path) or to the shore of a waterbody that breaks up the coverage of catchment areas.
+Using this graph scheme, headwater catchments contribute either to the upstream end of a river (flowpath) or to the shore of a waterbody that breaks up the coverage of catchment areas.

 **Data**
 Two edge lists describing the graphs.

 ## Catchment:
 Every catchment has a catchment area realization.
 The catchment area would be implemented as a local water budget model which takes inputs from the atmosphere and non-surficial hydro geologic systems and contributes outputs to an outlet nexus.
-There is a potential to have a catchment contribute flow incrementally along the waterbody(ies) that flow through it but this would be an advanced case.

-Every catchment of degree 2 will have a flow path that has an association with an upstream and downstream extent of a hydrodynamic model represented as a waterbody.
+Every catchment of degree 2 will have a flowpath realization.
+The flowpath would be used to linearly reference hydrologic locations and could be used for hydrologic routing.
+Using a flowpath realization, waterbodies relate to a catchment at hydrologic locations.

 **Data**
-Single valued catchment properties that correspond to catchment area.
+Single valued catchment properties and geometry that correspond to catchment area and flowpath.
+Modeled as two simple features tables -- one for catchment area and one for flowpath.

 ## Nexus:
 All nexuses must be of degree 2 or more.
 A nexus can receive flow from one or more catchment and contribute it to one or more catchments.

 **Data**
 An edge list between nexuses in the catchment graph.
-Edge list not required if shared nexus IDs are used.
+A hydrologic location simple features table represents the nexuses and can be used to associate nexuses to waterbodies and flowpaths.

 ## Waterbodies
 Waterbodies either reside over (rivers and floodplains) or break apart the catchment area coverage (large lakes).
 Flow can be passed from catchments to waterbodies at nexuses.
+Waterbodies and catchments can also be associated through hydrologic locations along flowpaths.

 **Data**
 Parameters of hydrodynamic model and/or storage discharge or reservoir operations.